 How It Works

-The CLI builds on successful approaches implemented in other jurisdictions, including the Northwest Territories, South Africa, and most recently, Manitoba.
-The CLI leverages a proven process to build trust, strengthen relationships, advance ongoing efforts, and develop new initiatives.
+The CLI has an established track record that builds on successful approaches implemented in other jurisdictions, including the Northwest Territories, South Africa, and most recently, Manitoba.
+The CLI leverages a proven process that advances action towards true reconciliation to build trust, strengthen relationships, further ongoing efforts, and develop new initiatives.

 CREATING THE CONDITIONS